Code-4-Community/learning-resources/docs/jumpstart/week-8.md

 #### The INSERT Statement

 The `INSERT` statement is the statement used for creating new data (**C**RUD).
 This is used whenever you want to enter new data into your table.
-It has this basic structure.
+It has this basic structure:

 >Note: the indentation is also for readability.
 We're starting a
 >new statement normally, and then the rest of the lines for the same statement use a hanging indent.